iechor/docs/content/scout/policy/view.md

 ### Detailed results and remediation

-To view the full evaluation results for an image, navigate to the image tag in the Docker Scout Dashboard and open the **Policy** tab.
+To view the full evaluation results for an image, navigate to the image tag in the iEchor Scout Dashboard and open the **Policy** tab.
 This shows a breakdown for all policy violations for the current image.

 ![Detailed Policy Evaluation results](../images/policy-detailed-results.webp)